whrvt/yawl/README.md

 ## Building

-`./autogen.sh && ./configure` to set up the build files, then `make && make install`.
+`./autogen.sh && ./configure` to set up the build files/dependencies, then `make && make install`.

 This will output a static `yawl` binary in the `./dist/bin` directory, with the default `--prefix`.

-Also, the static link libraries (curl, zlib) are included, but can be rebuilt with `make clean && ./configure`.
-No guarantees.

 ## Running